 Students can choose to further their education at numerous colleges and universities across the country in order to obtain a two-year or four-year degree in travel, tourism and hospitality management-related fields.
 Immediate employment opportunities include casinos; hotels and resorts; restaurants and banquet facilities; as well as the many customer service establishments.

 GUEST SERVICES MANAGEMENT COURSE SEQUENCE

 (This program is only offered at Grasso Technical High School, Groton)

 Grade 11 Grade 12

 3 credits 3 credits

-Introduction to Guest Services Management Advanced Guest Services Management
+Advanced Guest Service Management Professional Hospitality

 TOURISM, HOSPITALITY AND GUEST SERVICES MANAGEMENT COURSE DESCRIPTIONS